What Is Lennox-Gastaut Syndrome?

 - abnormal findings on an EEG (a test to see brain waves/electrical activity)

-LGS begins in children when they're 3 to 5 years old.
+Lennox-Gastaut (LEN-eks gas-TOE) syndrome begins when kids are 3 to 5 years old.
 It's a lifelong condition that requires a high level of care.

 What Kinds of Seizures Happen in Lennox-Gastaut Syndrome?

-The different seizure types in LGS can cause a variety of symptoms.
+There are different seizure types in Lennox-Gastaut syndrome.
+They can cause a variety of symptoms.

 - muscles suddenly become stiff